This article is part of The Ascender, the Highrise platform for articles and resources.

 Coachable employees have mastered the art of communication.
 This way, they can convey their thought processes logically as they point out where they need improvement.

-Communication can be improved with a coach.
-You can practice this vital skill through continuous learning initiatives that will teach you how to choose a suitable communication medium, active listening, and be clear and concise.
+Whereas learning how to communicate can be improved by a coach.
+You can practice this vital skill through continuous learning initiatives that will teach you how to choose the suitable communication medium, active listening, and be clear and concise, among others.

 Want to read more from us?
 Subscribe to our newsletter to read our latest resources